How To Offer Hope And Healing During National Bereaved Parents Awareness Month

 Support groups can offer the chance to discuss your grief with other parents who have had similar experiences and understand what you’re going through.
 Other members in these groups may be able to offer new perspectives or coping strategies that have worked for them.
 They can also provide a sense of community.

 Research on the effectiveness of support groups for bereavement has had mixed results, but those aimed at people experiencing prolonged or complicated grief have generally been found to provide some positive effects.
-Though they may not work for everyone, some individuals may benefit a great deal from sharing their feelings in a supportive environment.
+Though they may not work for everyone, some individuals may benefit a great deal from discussing their feelings in a supportive environment.

 Bereavement counseling